BLSQ/openhexa-templates-ds/README.md

-# openhexa-templates-ds
+# OpenHEXA Pipeline Templates

-Repository of OpenHEXA pipeline templates maintained by Bluesquare Data Services team.
+A collection of OpenHEXA pipeline templates created and maintained by Bluesquare Data Services team.